 There are several hotels found in the main streets where the processions take place.
 Book a hotel in or nearby Shijo-dori or downtown Kyoto so that you stay in close proximity to the Gion Matsuri’s main events.

 Kyoto is renowned for its jaw-dropping beautiful shrines and temples, the most famous of which is the amazing Fushimi Inari-taisha Shrine.
 Walk the streets to witness the elegant geishas (or dress up like one!).
 Shop at the Nishiki Market, and eat your weight in authentic Japanese food.

 Everything from the street food to gourmet restaurants will have you coming back for more.
 Down it with a Sapporo, and you’re set.

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
-Book your stay for Gion Matsuri 2019 using the map below!
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
+Book your stay for Gion Matsuri 2023 using the map below!